 There are few areas of the law more complex than DUI defense.
 Nearly every DUI case involves scientific evidence--from gas chromatography to infrared spectrometry, from biochemistry to accident reconstruction.
 There are hundreds of scientific studies which establish that some investigative strategies that work, and others that are simply junk science.
 If your lawyer hasn't read those studies, he or she won't know how to attack bad science.Tom Hudson is nationally Board-Certified in DUI Defense Law.
-That means that he has focussed his criminal practice on DUI defense, and has undergone exhaustive testing on his knowledge of the intricacies of DUI investigation.
-He is certified as an Instructor in DUI Investigation by the National Highway Traffic Safety Administration, and has been trained as a Breath Test Operator under Florida law.
+He has spoken at Harvard Law School about that junk science.
+That means that he has focused his criminal practice on DUI defense, and has undergone exhaustive testing on his knowledge of the intricacies of DUI investigation.
+He is trained as an Instructor in DUI Investigation by the National Highway Traffic Safety Administration, and has been trained as a Breath Test Operator under Florida law.

 7. Understand the limitations of any lawyer.

 You are hiring a lawyer, not a magician.
 Beware of false promises.
 Any lawyer that tells you that a case is a "lock" is simply not trustworthy.
 Sad to say, an unscrupulous lawyer can make worthless guarantees with the knowledge that, if things go wrong, then the client will not be in a position to do much about it.
 If a lawyer tells you that a case is a slam dunk, do one thing: Ask him to put his guarantee in writing.
 A conscientious and competent lawyer will tell you the truth.
 No one can guarantee a particular outcome.